-Below is a list of organizations that have contributed $500 or more to OpenMedia’s work over the course of the 2021-22 fiscal year who wish to be recognized for their support.
+Below is a list of organizations that have contributed $500 or more to OpenMedia’s work over the course of the 2022-23 fiscal year:

 *Thank you to the many more small businesses who contributed to our work.
 We couldn’t be more grateful.